 Big Cat by Ethan Long

-I love Long’s adorable illustrations which he pairs with basic repetitive text such as, “Big Cat can hide.”
-This is a great book for the earliest of readers with one sentence per page.
+Adorable illustrations pair with simple, repetitive text such as, “Big Cat can hide.”
+This is a great book for the earliest of readers with only one sentence per page.

 LEGO City: All Aboard (Level 1 Reader) by Sonia Sander